CopilotSecurityOversharingAI Governance

 March 3, 20267 min read

 Before Copilot, sensitive data in SharePoint was protected by practical obscurity.
 An employee might technically have access to a site containing executive compensation data, but they would need to know the site existed, navigate to it, and browse through document libraries to find the relevant files.
 Copilot eliminates every one of those barriers.
-A natural language query like "show me salary information" returns results from every location the user can access — including that executive compensation site they never knew about.
+A natural language query returns results from every location the user can access - including content they never knew about.

 A Gartner survey of 132 IT leaders found that 40 percent delayed Copilot rollouts by three or more months specifically because of data security concerns.
 Only 6 percent moved from pilot to full deployment planning.
 The reason is quantifiable: the average M365 tenant has 802,000 files at risk from erroneous permissions.
-Over 16 percent of business-critical data is overshared, with 3 percent shared organization-wide without any access controls.
+Over 16 percent of business-critical data is overshared.

 Fixing this requires three steps, in sequence.